-The following table provides the 2014 compensation of the Non-Executive Directors in function at the date of this document:
+The following table provides the 2015 compensation of the Non-Executive Directors in function at the date of this document:

-Name1 Position 2 Pro-rata of annual retainer fee Other services Total 3

-(€K) (€K) (€K)

-Edward Erickson NED - Board Chair, member AC & NRC 35 0 35

-Ruth Devenyns NED - AC Chair 30 0 30

-Rudi Mariën NED - member NRC 0 0 0

-Mark Myslinski NED - NRC Chair 28 0 28

-Rudi Pauwels NED 25 0 25

-Jan Pensaert NED - member AC 0 0 0

-TOTAL for Non-Executive Board members 117 0 117
+NAME 1 POSITION 2 PRO-RATA OF ANNUAL RETAINER FEE O THER SERVICES TOTAL 3 (€K) (€K) (€K) Mr. Erickson NED - Board Chair, member AC & NRC 35 0 35 Mrs Devenyns NED - AC Chair 30 0 30 Mr. Mariën NED - member NRC 0 0 0 Mr. Pensaert NED - member AC 0 0 0 Mr. Narajowski NED - NRC Chair (as from October 2015) 6 0 6 TOTAL for Non-Ex ecutive Board members 71 0 71

-During the course of 2014, the composition of the Board of Directors changed.
+During the course of 2015, the composition of the Board of Directors changed.

-During the course of 2014, the Company has not deviated from its remuneration policy for the Non-Executive Directors.
-The total remuneration of the Board of Directors (including the Executive Director) in 2014, 2013 and 2012 was €634,000 (\$842,000), €639,000 (\$850,000), and €597,000 (\$767,000) respectively (excluding VAT, stock-based compensation and expenses reimbursement).
+During the course of 2015, the Company has not deviated from its remuneration policy for the Non-Executive Directors.
+The total remuneration of the Board of Directors (including the Executive Director) in 2015, 2014, and 2013 was €671,000 (\$745,000), €634,000 (\$842,000), and €639,000 (\$850,000) respectively (excluding VAT, stock-based compensation and expenses reimbursement).

 On May 23, 2006, the Board of Directors decided, with application of Article 523 of the Belgian Company Code, that the Company would indemnify the Directors against any claim by a third party based on Directors' liability, except in the event of gross negligence and willful misconduct.
 Therefore the Company has taken out Directors' liability insurance.
-The insurance policy was renewed in 2013.
+The insurance policy was renewed in 2015.
 Additionally, the Company's US subsidiary, MDxHealth, Inc., has entered into indemnification agreements directly with each of its Directors, as well as each Director of the Company, to indemnify each such person for liabilities to the extent that they may arise from, or claims therefor which are based on, US-associated activities of the US subsidiary or of the Company, including any claims based on a theory of derivative liability in the right of the US subsidiary.